Academic Milestones: PhD Program by Year

 • May-September of the 1st year - start putting together a foundation for (annotated) bibliography (to be used for thesis proposal, field exam and prospectus)

-• No later than the end of May of the 1st year - declare supervisor
+• No later than the end of the 1st year - declare supervisor

 • September - declare second committee member